Fitness culture: World War II

 Leading up to and during World War II, totalitarian regimes used gymnastics as a way to promote their ideologies.
 Physical fitness was at the core of Nazi philosophy, and the German government financed the construction of sports and wellness facilities.
 In 1922, the Nazi Party established the Hitler Youth, where children and adolescents participated in physical activities to develop both their physical and mental fitness.
 Nazi sports imagery served the purpose of promoting the idea of "Aryan" racial superiority, and in 1933, an "Aryans only" policy was instituted in all German athletic organizations.

 In the Soviet Union, the Leninist Young Communist League created the Ready for Labour and Defence of the USSR in 1931, which was a fitness program that was designed to improve public health and prepare the population for highly productive work and the defense of "the motherland".

 The Cold War

 During the Cold War, a focus on physical fitness emerged in both the United States and the Soviet Union.
 Senator Hubert Humphrey gravely warned that communist dominance came from superior sports and fitness programs.
 His remarks reflected the growing American paranoia of communism.
 In response, leaders of the military, civilian government, and private sector began crafting a "cult and ritual of toughness".
 President John F. Kennedy issued a call to the nation urging Americans to prioritize their physical fitness across the country.
 Fitness was clearly described as a "matter of achieving an optimum state of well-being" that required exercise from both young and old.
-This focus on fitness also opened the doors for female athletes in both the U.S. and the USSR to become more prominent as contenders in the Olympics.
+This focus on fitness also enabled female athletes in both the U.S. and the USSR to become more prominent as contenders in the Olympics.

+In China, Mao Zedong emphasized fitness under his leadership, both in the provisional Chinese Soviet Republic and later the People's Republic of China, under which state-owned entities such as government organizations, factories, and schools were tasked with organizing physical activities and sports leagues.
+Fitness and health were ways in which Mao differentiated "new China" from "old China."
+During the Cultural Revolution, concepts of socialist class struggle were applied to sporting, and elite sports leagues were disbanded, with high-level athletes and coaches subject to re-education.
+Policies and propaganda efforts emphasized forms of physical fitness which promoted public health such as swimming, gymnastics, and tai chi.